LeoYin/-Arsenic-Rational-Sampling-Design-in-Iowa/README.md

  To develope a sampling economic strategy to assess the Arsenic risk in Iowa;

  ### Methodology
- Proposed a logistic regression model with spatially varying parameters, to model the Arsenic contamination distribution in Iowa;
+ Proposed a logistic regression model with spatially varying parameters, to model the spatially inhomogeneous Arsenic contamination risk in Iowa;

- Proposed a optimization problem with graphic fused Lasso penaly to fit the proposed model;
+ Implemented the regularized tech with graphic fused Lasso to fit the proposed model;

  Proposed a thinning algorithm for efficiently sampling;